Superuser: Unix and Unix-like

-Microsoft Windows
+Windows

 In Windows NT and later systems derived from it (such as Windows 2000, Windows XP, Windows Server 2003, and Windows Vista/7/8/10/11), there must be at least one administrator account (Windows XP and earlier) or one able to elevate privileges to superuser (Windows Vista/7/8/10/11 via User Account Control).
 In Windows XP and earlier systems, there is a built-in administrator account that remains hidden when a user administrator-equivalent account exists.
 This built-in administrator account is created with a blank password.
 This poses security risks as local users would be able to access the computer via the built-in administrator account if the password is left blank, so the account is disabled by default in Windows Vista and later systems due to the introduction of User Account Control (UAC).
 Remote users are unable to access the built-in administrator account.

 A Windows administrator account is not an exact analogue of the Unix root account – Administrator, the built-in administrator account, and a user administrator account have the same level of privileges.
 The default user account created in Windows systems is an administrator account.
 Unlike macOS, Linux, and Windows Vista/7/8/10 administrator accounts, administrator accounts in Windows systems without UAC do not insulate the system from most of the pitfalls of full root access.
 One of these pitfalls includes decreased resilience to malware infections.
 To avoid this and maintain optimal system security on pre-UAC Windows systems, it is recommended to simply authenticate when necessary from a standard user account, either via a password set to the built-in administrator account, or another administrator account.

 In Windows Vista/7/8/10/11 administrator accounts, a prompt will appear to authenticate running a process with elevated privileges.
 Usually, no user credentials are required to authenticate the UAC prompt in administrator accounts but authenticating the UAC prompt requires entering the username and password of an administrator in standard user accounts.
 In Windows XP (and earlier systems) administrator accounts, authentication is not required to run a process with elevated privileges.
 This poses a security risk that led to the development of UAC.
 Users can set a process to run with elevated privileges from standard accounts by setting the process to "run as administrator" or using the runas command and authenticating the prompt with credentials (username and password) of an administrator account.
 Much of the benefit of authenticating from a standard account is negated if the administrator account's credentials being used has a blank password (as in the built-in administrator account in Windows XP and earlier systems), hence why it is recommended to set a password for the built-in administrator account.
+Even with Administrator access, some system files are protected by even higher elevated system accounts, namely SYSTEM and NT Service/TrustedInstaller which are analogous to Linux root user.

 In Windows NT, 2000 and higher, the root user is the Administrator account.